Comfortable & Painless Tooth Extractions

 Does My Tooth Need to be Removed?

-Although tooth extraction can become a sad necessity at times, patients can trust in Dr. David Lloyd at Indigo Dental to perform this service right.
+Although tooth extraction can become a sad necessity at times, patients can trust in Dr. David Lloyd at Indigo Dental of Daytona Beach to perform this service right.
 With his experience and expertise, your extraction will go smoothly and be as painless as possible!

 Why Do I Need a Tooth Extracted?